 PHPass, the go-to password hashing library

-It is becoming a scarily common occurence to read about yet another batch of high-profile websites user’s passwords being leaked online - for everyone’s cracking pleasure.
-Whats even more shocking is how poorly these sites are storing them.
-In regard to LinkedIn, it turned out that they had just stored them as un-salted, plan ‘ol MD5 hashes, that any Joe Bloggs could run a rainbow table over with extremely high success rates.
-The tried and proven means of storing passwords in todays web applications is to create a hash from the user’s input, and then compare any attempted authentication with this stored value.
-The trouble and confusion arises however in how to actually get to this end result, there are so many ‘wrong’ ways to go about it.
+It is becoming a scarily common occurrence to read about yet another batch of high-profile websites’ users’ passwords being leaked online - for everyone’s cracking pleasure.
+What’s even more shocking is how poorly these sites are storing them.
+In the case of LinkedIn, it turned out that they had stored them as unsalted, plain MD5 hashes, which any Joe Bloggs could easily crack using a rainbow table.
+The tried and tested means of storing passwords in today’s web applications is to create a hash from the user’s input, and then compare any attempted authentication with this stored value.
+The trouble and confusion arise, however, in how to actually achieve this, as there are so many incorrect methods available.

 How should you be storing passwords then?

-Reading through countless articles and experimenting with many implementations I have arrived at the conclusion that, as the title of this post clearly states, PHPass is the way to go - of course if your programming in PHP that is.
-PHPass provides you with the latest and greatest ideologies to deter malicious third-parties from successfully cracking your user’s passwords.
-I say deter as nothing is unbreakable, and your main aim as the developer is to make it as hard as possible for the attacker (hey, they love a challenge).
+After reading through countless articles and experimenting with many implementations, I have arrived at the conclusion that, as the title of this post clearly states, PHPass is the way to go – provided that you are programming in PHP.
+PHPass provides you with the latest and most effective strategies to deter malicious third parties from successfully cracking your users’ passwords.
+I say deter, as nothing is unbreakable, and your main aim as a developer is to make it as hard as possible for the attacker (after all, they love a challenge).

 What PHPass gives you

-Key streching was a new concept to me before I started to seriously put time into researching this subject.
-At its most basic form, key stretching is the process of re-running a said action, in are case cypotgraphic function a certain amount of times before returning with the output.
-Commonly used cryptographic hashing functions such as MD5, SHA1, SHA2 were not designed to be used for password hashing, but instead designed for speed.
-What seemed like a complicated enough algorithm 10 years ago has now become an obsolete opinion due to Moore’s law working its magical powers.
-These algorithms by themselves are just too easy for current hardware to crack (even with a salt), check out this blog post to read more.
-The way in which we solve this issue is by doing mutiple iterations (called key stretching) of the cryptographic function over the input before returning the output.
-This slows down and adds complexity to the calculation process, which as a password hashing function is our goal.
-You commonly only compute hashes in a typical web appliction at login and on signup, adding a few (micro)seconds to this process will not affect you, but increases the time it takes the cracker exponentially.
+Key stretching was a new concept to me before I started to seriously research this subject.
+In its most basic form, key stretching is the process of re-running a given cryptographic function a certain number of times before returning the output.
+Commonly used cryptographic hashing functions, such as MD5, SHA1, and SHA2, were not designed for password hashing but for speed.
+What seemed like a complicated algorithm 10 years ago has now become an outdated concept due to Moore’s law working its magic.
+These algorithms, by themselves, are simply too easy for current hardware to crack (even with a salt).
+Check out this blog post to read more.
+The way we solve this issue is by performing multiple iterations (known as key stretching) of the cryptographic function on the input before returning the output.
+This slows down and adds complexity to the calculation process, which is our goal as a password hashing function.
+In a typical web application, hashes are computed only at login and signup.
+Adding a few microseconds to this process will not affect user experience, but it increases the time required for an attacker to crack the hash exponentially.

-The final piece of the PHPass puzzle is Bycrpt.
-Created in 1999 by Niels Provos and David Mazieres, it was designed from the ground up to be a password cryptographic hash function.
-By this I mean that it was meant to be a technically slow, memory-expensive process (making a brute-force attack an extremely laborious task) - helping put Moore’s law back in its place.
-To help future proof the implementation it is adaptive and supports the use of key stretching.
-This allows you to set the amount of iterations to do per hash, which can be defined per hash as the count is stored within the output.
+The final piece of the PHPass puzzle is Bcrypt.
+Created in 1999 by Niels Provos and David Mazieres, it was designed from the ground up to be a password-specific cryptographic hash function.
+This means that it was designed to be technically slow and memory-expensive, making a brute-force attack extremely labourious – helping to put Moore’s law in its place.
+To help future-proof the implementation, it is adaptive and supports the use of key stretching.
+This allows you to set the number of iterations per hash, as the count is stored within the output.

 A simple example

-There are many good examples of how to use PHPass already online (such as here), so I will keep mine short and sweet.
+There are many good examples of how to use PHPass online (such as this one), so I will keep mine short and sweet.
 You can simply hash a password with PHPass using the code snippet below.

 require_once('PasswordHash.php');